eProsima/Fast-DDS/README.md

     $ goToExamples

-From this folder you can access all examples, both for DDS and RTPS.
+From this folder you can access all examples.
-We detail the steps to launch two such examples below.
+We detail the steps to launch one of these examples below.

 To launch the Hello World example (a minimal example that will perform a Publisher/Subscriber match and start sending samples) you could run:

     $ goToExamples
-    $ cd dds/HelloWorldExample/bin
+    $ cd dds/hello_world/bin
-    $ tmux new-session "./HelloWorldExample publisher 0 1000" \; \
+    $ tmux new-session "./hello_world publisher" \; \
-    split-window "./HelloWorldExample subscriber" \; \
+    split-window "./hello_world subscriber" \; \
     select-layout even-vertical

 This example is not constrained to the current instance.
 It is possible to run several instances of this container to check the communication between them by running the following from each container.

     $ goToExamples
-    $ cd dds/HelloWorldExample/bin
+    $ cd dds/hello_world/bin
-    $ ./HelloWorldExample publisher
+    $ ./hello_world publisher

 or

     $ goToExamples
-    $ cd dds/HelloWorldExample/bin
-    $ ./HelloWorldExample subscriber

-Another example you could launch is the Benchmark example.
-This example creates either a Publisher or a Subscriber and on a successful match starts sending samples.
-After a few seconds the process that launched the Publisher will show a report with the number of samples transmitted.

-On the subscriber side, run:

-    $ goToExamples
-    $ cd dds/Benchmark/bin
+    $ cd dds/hello_world/bin
-    $ ./Benchmark subscriber udp
+    $ ./hello_world subscriber

-On the publisher side, run:

-    $ goToExamples
-    $ cd dds/Benchmark/bin
-    $ ./Benchmark publisher udp

 ---